BiasResamplingClassifier#

 set_fit_request(*, sensitive_feature='$UNCHANGED$')#

-Request metadata passed to the fit method.
+Configure whether metadata should be requested to be passed to the fit method.

-Note that this method is only relevant if enable_metadata_routing=True (see sklearn.set_config).
-Please see User Guide on how the routing mechanism works.
+Note that this method is only relevant when this estimator is used as a sub-estimator within a meta-estimator and metadata routing is enabled with enable_metadata_routing=True (see sklearn.set_config).
+Please check the User Guide on how the routing mechanism works.

 The options for each parameter are: